Edge contraction on dual ribbon graphs and 2D TQFT: Introduction

-We give an answer to this question for a class of graph enumeration problems that are equivalent to counting of orbifold Hurwitz numbers.
+Edge-contraction operations also provide an effective method for graph enumeration problems.
+It has been noted in \cite{DMSS} that the Laplace transform of edge-contraction operations on many counting problems corresponds to the topological recursion of \cite{EO2007}.
+In a separate paper \cite{OM7}, we give the construction of the mirror B-models corresponding to the simple and orbifold Hurwitz numbers, by using only the edge-contraction operations.
+In general, enumerative geometry problems, such as computation of Gromov-Witten type invariants, are solved by studying a corresponding problem on the \emph{mirror dual} side.
+The effectiveness of the mirror problem relies on the technique of complex analysis.
+The question is: How do we find the mirror of a given enumerative problem?
+In \cite{OM7}, we give an answer to this question for a class of graph enumeration problems that are equivalent to counting of orbifold Hurwitz numbers.
 The key is again the same edge-contraction operations.
 The base case, or the case for the ``moduli space'' $\Mbar_{0,1}$, of the edge contraction in the counting problem identifies the mirror dual object, and a universal mechanism of complex analysis, known as the \textbf{topological recursion} of \cite{EO2007}, solves the B-model side of the counting problem.
 The solution is a collection of generating functions of the original problem for all genera.